ARTFL-Project/PhiloLogic4/INSTALLING.rst

 --------------------------

-Installing the web application consists on copying ``wwww`` directory content in desired web app. location subdirectory.
+Installing the web application consists on copying ``www`` directory content in desired web app. location subdirectory.
-As the application could use many databases, it's common to install it in its own subdirectory, at same level of each database.
+As the application could use many databases, it's common to install it in its own subdirectory, at same level than all databases.
 The loader used for database initialization needs that the web app. files are located in ``_system_dir/_install_dir``, such that the whole tree will be similar to this: